AccumulatorSlotMachines

 How accumulator machines work

 An accumulator tracks one or more counters that increment as the player spins.
-The counter might be coins falling into a piggy bank, hearts collected in a jar, gems on a meter, or a numeric counter that ticks upward.
+The counter might be coins falling into a piggy bank, hearts collected in a jar, gems on a display, or a numeric counter that ticks upward.
 When the counter crosses a known target threshold, a bonus round triggers — usually free spins, a wheel, or a top-line feature.
 Critically, the counter does not reset when a player cashes out.
-The next player inherits the meter exactly where it was left.
+The next player inherits the counter exactly where it was left.
 For instance, a Piggy Bankin' machine left at 950 cents is one $10 bet away from the bonus; an All Aboard cabinet at 17 of 20 lights is three landings away from triggering.
-Threshold values are documented per game.
+Threshold values are known per game.